TheDrBee/oSCILLAtor/README.md

 Scripts using the [Zilliqa JS lib](https://github.com/Zilliqa/Zilliqa-JavaScript-Library) that deploy the contracts and interact with them through their transitions are in folder `js/`.
 They are run in that directory using: `node <ScriptName.js>`.

+We also collect some tipps and tricks for using the IDE [here](./IDE-HINTS.md).

 ## Installation
 ```bash
 yarn  # install Zilliqa JS and required dependencies